Parenthetical Citations

 Journal Article:

 Author’s Name.
 “Article Title.”
-Journal Title number (date): page numbers.
-Print.
+Journal Title, volume, number, date of publication, inclusive page numbers.

 Newspaper Article:

 Author’s Name.
 “Article Title.”
-Newspaper Title, date, edition, section: page numbers.
-Print.
+Newspaper Title, date of publication, section, page numbers.

 Database Article: